WWIIITT/expert_interview/solution/README.md

 ## Approach

 Each task directory contains its own pipeline code so the submission follows the requested structure directly.
-Provider chat calls target an OpenAI-compatible `/chat/completions` endpoint.
-Audio transcription targets an OpenAI-compatible `/audio/transcriptions` endpoint when credentials are configured.
+Provider chat calls target an OpenAI-compatible `/chat/completions` endpoint, and audio transcription targets an OpenAI-compatible `/audio/transcriptions` endpoint when credentials are configured.

-Task 2 uses `imageio-ffmpeg` to extract audio through a bundled FFmpeg binary and OpenCV to sample frames for slide-change detection.
-If optional media dependencies or credentials are missing, the scripts still generate deterministic, schema-valid fallback outputs with warnings instead of crashing.
+Task 1a transcribes `talk.wav` and asks the LLM for a compact conference summary.
+Task 1b runs the evolved audio pipeline on the same input and writes the broader schema required for scaled processing.
+Task 2 extracts audio from `video.mp4`, detects slide ranges with OpenCV frame differences, aligns transcript text to those ranges, and writes a slide-by-slide report.

+For Task 1b's architectural reasoning, schema design, failure mode analysis, and tradeoff discussion, see `solution/task1b/DESIGN.md`.

 ## What Worked